bmeyjohann/EyeProtector/docs/specs.md

 Here’s a structured product spec you can pass to a developer to create this:

 1️⃣ App Overview
-Name: “EyeBreakEnforcer” (or pick your own)
+Name: “EyeProtector” (or pick your own)

 Platform: Windows 10/11